abhishekdhar30/Internship_Assg02/README.md

 -Run <strong>nodemon app.js</strong> command

+-If you are unable to install nodemon for some reason you can also use <strong>node app.js</strong> instead of above step

 -Open browser and set url as <strong>localhost:3000</strong> and press enter this will open our project

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------